markbergsma/genlc/README.md

     $ genlc --help

 ## Installation ##
-For now this is very experimental code, best pip3 install from the repository URL.
+For now this is very experimental code, best pip3 install from the repository URL if you have pip 19.0 or newer.
 I intend to publish it to PyPi once things are a bit more stable.

+    $ python3 -m pip install git+https://github.com/markbergsma/genlc#egg=genlc

 genlc depends on the libusb/libhid libraries to access the GLM USB adapter, and those should be installed separately.
 Best use the `libusb0` backend of `libusb`, although `hidraw0` could also work (untested).
 To install on e.g. a Debian-derived system, this should work: